Telefonica/latch-plugin-drupal7/README.md

 * **Step 2:** From the Latch app on the phone, the user has to generate the token, pressing on **“generate pairing code to add service"** at the bottom of the application.

 * **Step 3:** The user has to type the characters generated on the phone into the text box displayed on the web page.
-Click on **"pair account"** button.
+Click on **"Pair Account"** button.

 * **Step 4:** Now the user may lock and unlock the account, preventing any unauthorized access.